saligrama/corels-ui/README.md

 # CORELS UI
 Web user interface for nlarusstone/corels using NodeJS and Python 3.
-Requires NodeJS modules `formidable` and `python-shell`.
+Requires NodeJS module `formidable`.

 # Installation
 Clone the repository.